2ToTheNthPower/easy-rag/README.md

 Overview
 --------

 EasyRAG turns your local machine into a powerful AI assistant.
-By indexing your documents, it enhances language models like llama2, reducing hallucinations and providing accurate, context-aware responses.
+By indexing your documents, it enhances language models like llama2, reducing hallucinations and providing more accurate, context-aware responses.
 Designed for simplicity, it ensures your data stays private, operating entirely offline. 🛡️

 Features
 --------